bisqwit/crt-filter/README.md

 First, the image is un-gammacorrected by exponentiating every color component with γ⁻¹.

+Crt-filter uses $\gamma = 2$.

 ### Rescaling, part 1

 Then, the image is rescaled to the height of number of given scanlines using a Lanczos filter.

+The Lanczos filter has filter width set as 2.

 ### Rescaling, part 2